 Israel’s national parks are not all about hardcore, sweaty hiking – quite a few of them have amazing water sources for some serene floating.

-Another great water-filled (and, unfortunately, people-filled) attraction is the Ein Gedi Nature Reserve near the Dead Sea.
+Another great water-filled attraction is the Ein Gedi Nature Reserve near the Dead Sea.
 Visitors can choose from a range of hikes to suit all levels, although in the height of summer we’d recommend sticking to the easiest, most watery ones.

 Additional places to observe the undersea world in Eilat are Coral Beach Nature Reserve, which offers wading pools, an observation bridge, and opportunities for snorkeling and scuba diving.

-Located at the most northwestern tip of Israel, the marine caves at Rosh Hanikra are more than well-worth the journey.
+Located at the northwestern tip of Israel, the marine caves at Rosh Hanikra are well worth the journey.

-Visitors take a short cable-car ride to sea level, where they can walk around the stunning grottoes and learn all about their fascinating history.
-The brave of heart can also rent kayaks nearby and explore the site from a more aquatic point of view, but this probably should be left to families with slightly older kids.
+After taking a short cable-car ride to sea level, walk around the stunning grottoes and learn all about their fascinating history.
+Families with older kids can rent kayaks nearby and explore the site from a more aquatic point of view.

 When the weather is sweltering, there’s no better way to stay cool than to go underground to Israel’s fascinating tunnels.

-A guided tour of the Western Wall Tunnels in Jerusalem (available in several languages) allows visitors age five and up to explore hidden segments of the Temple Mount retaining wall — the most significant remnant of the Second Temple, destroyed approximately 2,000 years ago.
-The subterranean space includes interactive models of the Temple and archeological findings such as large stone arches, water pits and an ancient aqueduct.
+A guided tour of the Western Wall Tunnels in Jerusalem (available in several languages) allows visitors age five and up to explore really cool hidden segments of the Temple Mount retaining wall — the most significant remnant of the Second Temple, destroyed approximately 2,000 years ago.

 Close by in the City of David heritage site is the 2,700-year-old Hezekiah’s Tunnel, a 1,750-foot (533-meter) manmade water channel rediscovered in modern times.
 Choose between two underground routes, one dry and one knee-high in water.
-Kids age five and up can join, but the wet tour is for kids who meet a minimum height requirement.
+Kids age five and up can join, but the wet tour has a minimum height requirement.